AliciaFalconCaro/HyperCSP/README.md

 Implementation of a new formulation of Common Spatial Patterns for EEG hyperscanning data (also known as EEG multi-brain data) named hyperCSP.
 The EEG hyperscanning dataset is also available.

-The code provided here was tested on MATLAB2022b.
+The code provided here was tested on MATLAB2022b and EEGLAB2021.

 # Citation